 Bend Summer Activities: 9 Ways to Experience the Great Outdoors

-Top 9 Bend Summer Activities for Your Central Oregon Vacation
+Top Bend Summer Activities for Your Central Oregon Vacation

-River Rafting, Tubing
+River Rafting and Tubing

-With a location on Deschutes River, Bend welcomes thrill-seekers to ride the rapids or simply float all day.
+With a location on Deschutes River, Bend welcomes thrill-seekers to ride rapids or float all day.
 Three companies offer white-water rafting tours in the area, ensuring everyone has a good time and stays safe.

-Canoeing, Kayaking, SUP
+Canoeing, Kayaking and SUP

 One of the best ways to enjoy Bend’s scenery is taking a canoe, kayak or stand-up paddleboard through the area’s waterways.
 These activities enable guests to see the area at their own pace.